gigaray/swiftcv.github.io/README.md

-Thia is  place holder for Abhijit Rao's resume -
+Thia is  a place holder for Abhijit Rao's resume -